Greg McKegg

-Greg McKegg (born June 17, 1992) is a Canadian professional ice hockey centre currently playing for the Bakersfield Condors in the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
+Greg McKegg (born June 17, 1992) is a Canadian professional ice hockey centre who is currently a free agent.
 McKegg was selected by the Toronto Maple Leafs in the third round (62nd overall) of the 2010 NHL Entry Draft.
+He notably wore number 69 in the preseason for the Maple Leafs.
+McKegg also became a fan favorite with the Rangers in both stints with the team.

 McKegg's great uncle was former NHL defenceman Lou Fontinato.